 - The judge or clerk will call out your name.

 - You walk to the front of the courtroom, and stand at the bench with your attorney.
 You should stand next to your attorney, on the side so that you are not in-between him and the prosecutor.
-(The one exception to this rule is in Irondequoit Town Court, where you stand in the middle of the bench, between your attorney and the prosecutor.)
+(Two exceptions to this rule are Penfield and Irondequoit Town Courts, where you stand in the middle of the bench, between your attorney and the prosecutor.)

 - The judge will ask your name, and you respond.